Generic selectors

 So, does God expect us to never be angry?
 No, but God is merciful to help us work through it.
 Through prayer we can have the agape love and humility to be able to forgive those who offend us.
 Notice the focus on offenses when Jesus taught the disciples how to pray:

-MATTHEW 6:12-13 And forgive us our debts, as we also forgive our debtors [indebted by an offense]; 13 And lead us not into temptation [of offenses], but rescue us from the evil one.
+MATTHEW 6:12-13 And forgive us our debts, As we forgive our debtors [indebted by an offense].
+13 And do not lead us into temptation [offenses], But deliver us from the evil one.
 For Yours is the kingdom and the power and the glory forever.
-Amen.’
+Amen.

 When we pray and ask God to forgive us, we are to remember that we must “also forgive our debtors”; that is, be mindful that God forgives our sins only as we forgive those of others.